 Why near-miss reporting is crucial

-How to report near-miss
+How to report near-miss?

 Leadership must develop a monitoring culture that reinforces the importance of acting on any opportunity to detect and monitor risks, minimize danger, and avoid dangerous incidents.
-The notification method should be non-punitive and, if the individual reporting wishes, confidential.
+The notification method should be non-punitive and confidential if the individual reporting wishes.
 Investigate near-miss events to determine the root cause and device flaws that occurred in the circumstances that caused the near-miss.

-What companies should do
+What companies should do?

 In only one year, the average injury rate fell from 3.62 to 0.817.
-Safesite is a mobile app for monitoring near misses and incidents in real-time.
-Fill out a brief automated incident notification form on desktop or smartphone to report a near miss (available for free on iOS and Android).
-Include an overview of the incident as well as, if applicable, a root cause, possible risks, and/or photos.
+Safesite is a mobile app for real-time monitoring of near misses and incidents.
+Fill out a brief automated incident notification form on a desktop or smartphone to report a near miss (available for free on iOS and Android).
+Include an overview of the incident and, if applicable, a root cause, possible risks, and photos.